 Own shares acquired under this authorization can be sold again through the stock exchange or through an offer addressed to all shareholders (also while excluding subscription rights of shareholders).
 With the consent of the Supervisory Board, they can alternatively be redeemed as compensation, precluding the subscription rights of the shareholders, for the acquisition of companies and investments in companies, for sale at a price that does not fall materially short of the current quoted price and for the admission of the share to foreign stock exchanges.
-The Managing Board is also authorized, with the consent of the Supervisory Board, precluding the subscription rights of the shareholders, to offer own shares to present or past employees or board members of HUGO BOSS AG or affiliated companies, to service conversion or option rights or conversion obligations of HUGO BOSS AG or affiliated companies, or to issue a "scrip dividend".
+The Managing Board is also authorized, with the consent of the Supervisory Board, precluding the subscription rights of the shareholders, to offer own shares to present or past employees or board members of HUGO BOSS AG or affiliated companies, or to issue a "scrip dividend".
 In addition, subscription rights to fractional amounts may be disapplied in the case of an offer to purchase own shares made to all shareholders.
 By resolution of the Annual Shareholders' Meeting of May 27, 2020, the Managing Board is further authorized to acquire own shares using equity derivatives.